-As it turns out, recognizing and addressing the physiological symptoms may actually be the key to help relieve it.
+As it turns out, recognizing and addressing the symptoms in the body may actually be the key to working with anxiety.

 Take, for example, a client who struggles with anxiety about public speaking.
 Perhaps they have a big presentation coming up at work, but even rehearsing in front of the mirror can bring on nausea and hyperventilation.

-What are some body-oriented approaches that may help calm their anxiety?
+What are some of the body-oriented approaches that may help calm their anxiety?

 - Breathwork — Focusing on the breath is a common grounding strategy that’s used with both mindfulness and body-oriented approaches.
 It can often be easy to implement, and there are a variety of ways that clients can use it in their everyday lives.
 The client above, for example, might benefit from practicing “vooo breathing,” an exercise that Peter Levine, PhD teaches to many of his clients.
 But, as Joan Borysenko, PhD points out, some clients — especially those who struggle with perfectionism — might fear they’re doing the breathing exercises wrong, which can increase their anxiety.
 In that case, the client might adopt a strategy favored by Stephen Porges, PhD – adding more words to their phrases.
 Increasing the lengths of phrases naturally increases the length of each breath, which can act as an over-ride switch for calming the nervous system.